-Not sure how to fix the “WordPress download file instead of opening in browser” error on your website?
+Not sure how to fix the “WordPress download file instead of opening in browser” error on your website in 2022?
 It’s one of the most common errors which occurs to everyone sometimes while working with WordPress websites.

 Recently one of my friends encountered the issue with his blog that “WordPress download file instead of opening in browser” and there was no proper article on Google on how to solve this issue.
 So I tried everything possible to solve his issue, and luckily I find out the solution and also the reason why it occurs.

 If you are also having issues such as while opening your website, it’s downloading a file named download or index.php instead of opening your site then these fixes will resolve your issue.

 So I am sharing all the possible methods, which are useful in solving this issue. 😁

 WordPress Download File Instead of Opening In Browser

 WordPress Download File Instead of Opening In Browser is a kind of error in which whenever someone visits your website, a file name “download” or “index.php” gets downloaded instead of opening the website in their system.

 There are many reasons which can cause this error in your website but mainly it happened either due to a cache plugin malfunctioning or due to some buggy codes in your .htaccess file.